link1905/system-design-101/content/docs/web-service/communication-protocols/_index.md

 c -> s: Is anything new?
 c <- s: No
 c -> s: Is anything new?
-c <- s: No
-c -> s: Is anything new?
 c <- s: Yes, abc123 has sent you a message
 ```